-Letter from 2nd Lt.
-Hugh W. Barclay
+Letter from 2nd Lieutenant Hugh W. Barclay

-February 25, 1864
+25 February 1864

-However, Bob McLendon, a Civil War reenactor and historian, identified the author as 2nd Lt.
-Hugh W. Barclay, of Company B, who later became Lt.
-Colonel of the 11th Georgia Cavalry.
-The second commander of the 23th Georgia was W.P.
+The letter below, published in the Athens Southern Banner on 9 March 1864, was from a soldier in the 23rd Georgia, who identified himself only by his initials, H.W.B.
+However, Bob McLendon, a Civil War reenactor and historian, identified the author as 2nd Lieutenant Hugh W. Barclay, of Company B. The second commander of the 23th Georgia was Colonel W.P.
 Barclay, who was killed at Antietam (17 September, 1862) where the regiment was severely mauled.
-Apparently, Col Barclay and 2nd Lt.
-Barclay were relatives.
+Apparently, Colonel Barclay and 2nd Lieutenant Barclay were relatives.

 Mr. Editor: